hecrj/coffee/README.md

 coffee = { version = "0.1", features = ["opengl"] }
 ```

-Rust is _pretty_ slow in debug mode.
+Rust is quite slow in debug mode.
 If you experience performance issues when
 drawing hundreds of sprites, enable compiler optimizations in your `Cargo.toml`.
 I recommend level 2 optimizations to be closer to `--release` performance: